Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 | Parameter  |Description |
 |-----|:-------------------------|
 | `skillset`  (mandatory) | The skillset to be used by the audio client, for example, industry.
-| `userID` (mandatory)  | The user ID or client ID of the sender.
+| `userID` (mandatory)  | The user ID of the sender.
 The ID is restricted to alphanumeric, hyphen and underscore characters.
 | `language`| The language that the client communicates in.
 The default value is `en-US`.
 | `engine` | The speech-to-text (STT) engine that the audio gateway must use to convert speech to text.
 Valid values are `watson` or `google`.
 The default value is `google`.